-- i.
-Missing, non-charged or empty fire extinguishers (for Projects funded under the 1999 QAP and thereafter) for more than 25% of the total units inspected.
-Any findings related to this category that total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein. - ii.
+i.
+Missing, non-charged or empty fire extinguishers (for Projects funded under the 1999 QAP and thereafter) for more than 25% of

+- the total units inspected.
+If applicable, the fire extinguisher service tag is missing, illegible or expired for more than 25% of the total units inspected Any findings related to this category that total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein. - ii.
 Missing or non-working smoke detectors for more than 25% of the total units inspected.
 A missing or non-working smoke detector is defined as not having at least 1 operable smoke detector per floor for each unit inspected.
 Any findings related to this category that total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein. - iii.
 Missing fire canisters above the cooktop surface or temperature limiting plates on the cooktop surface (applies to Projects funded under the 2013 QAP and thereafter) for more than 25% of the total units inspected.
 Any findings related to this category that total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein. - iv.
 Exposed electrical wiring or electrical hazards in tenant accessible areas for more than 25% of the total units inspected.
-Any findings related to this category which total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein.

-- v.
-Insect infestation (based on visible presence, damage, or reports) for more than 25% of the total units inspected.
+Any findings related to this category which total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein. - v.
+Extensive insect infestation (based on visible presence, damage, or reports) for more than 25% of the total units inspected.
 Any findings related to this category that total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein. - vi.
-Failure to inform AHFA staff in advance of any inspection of any unit(s) of a Project which is currently infested and/or being treated for bed bugs or other similar infestation. - vii.
-Boarded, broken, or missing windows or bathroom or bedroom entry doors in more than 25% of the total units inspected.
-Any findings related to this category that total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein. - viii.
-Missing, broken or loose handrails or steps. - 3.)
-Project and Unit Deficiencies 1 point per occurrence (or collectively per Project audited if the same deficiency) will be assessed for each of the units inspected for any of the deficiencies listed below, if cited as a finding at the time of inspection. - Point deductions resulting from any deficiencies listed below will be assessed automatically upon discovery, regardless of whether the identified deficiencies have been cured. - Furthermore, 2 additional points will be deducted if the Ownership Entity fails to cure the deficiencies within the timeframe specified in the deficiencies notice from AHFA.
+Failure to inform AHFA staff in advance of any inspection of any unit(s) of a Project which is currently infested and/or being treated for bed bugs or other similar infestation. - Boarded, broken, or missing windows or bathroom or bedroom entry doors in more than 25% of the total units inspected.
+Any findings related to this category that total 25% or less will be subject to the penalty criteria as defined in Section II I 3 herein.
+Missing, broken or loose handrails or steps. - 2.)
+Project and Unit Deficiencies 1 point per occurrence (or collectively per Project audited if the same deficiency) will be assessed for each of the units inspected for any of the deficiencies listed below, if cited as a finding at the time of inspection. - Point deductions resulting from any deficiencies listed below will be assessed automatically upon discovery, regardless of whether the identified deficiencies have been cured.

+Furthermore, 2 additional points will be deducted if the Ownership Entity fails to cure the deficiencies within the timeframe specified in the deficiencies notice from AHFA.